HamiltonBernique/SoapJack/README.md

 # The SoapJack Project
-YouTube classic soap opera videos in chronological order.
-The reponsitory contains the data of classic soap opera videos from YouTube in the approximate order of their broadcast dates.
+Presenting YouTube classic soap opera videos in chronological order.
+The repository contains the data of classic soap opera videos from YouTube in the approximate order of their broadcast dates.

-This site is under construction and about 50% complete.
+This site is under construction and is about 50% complete.

 For questions, contact Bruce Hamilton at hamiltonbernique@icloud.com

-To watcj a video from the data, copy the id from the json data into the YouTube search bar.
+To watch a video from the data, copy the id from the json data into the YouTube search bar.
 Or you can construct the URL in in two ways:

 - https://youtu.be/{id}
 - https://www.youtube.com/watch?v={id}